wrr/rack-wwwhisper/heroku-doc.md

 you.

-Integration with wwwhisper service is provided via Rack middleware which can be used with any Rails or Rack based application.
-This minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.
+Integration with wwwhisper service is provided via Rack middleware This minimizes integration cost, there is no need to modify your application code and explicitly call wwwhisper API.

 You can visit [a demo site](https://wwwhisper-demo.herokuapp.com/)